 - Make sure that you are clear on the client’s expectations and the scope of the project.
 Have all parties who will be reviewing the document participate in the kickoff call.
 If members of the client’s team are not clear about the direction among themselves, ask them to come to an agreement on the deliverable and let you know what direction they decide.
 Try to stay out differences among the client team if at all possible.

 - Write an outline.
 I have found this to be an essential step in reducing the revisions and increasing my client satisfaction.
 At the end of the kickoff call, tell the client that you will write up an outline of the deliverable and have it to them to review shortly.
 If you are working with an agency that doesn’t have this as part of their process, ask if you can do an outline for your projects.
-This allows the client to see where you are headed before you get hours deep into it and make any course corrections at the beginning.
+This allows the client to see where you are headed before you get hours deep into it, so you can make any necessary course corrections at the beginning.

 - Ask any questions that you have before you begin writing.
 Don’t write a single word until you are clear on the direction.
 If you have to schedule another call with the client for clarification, do it.
 The client would much rather take the time up front that receiving a document that isn’t what they were expecting.

 - Since tone can often be hard to capture, ask the client for samples of the tone and style that they are looking for.
 Either from past deliverables or if they are just starting, from other companies with content they admire.
 I also find it helpful to see examples that they do not like.
 If the client has multiple examples on their website, ask them to send you links to the content that is particularly effective.
 Don’t just emulate content on their website without checking since brands often hire a writer because they are not thrilled with their current content and you don’t just want to automatically give them more of the same.